x

 Talk to Meic

 Meic is someone that’s always on your side.
-If you’re struggling and need to talk to someone or just have a question you’d like answered, then you can contact Meic anonymously and free by phone, text or instant message from 8am to midnight every day of the year.
+If you’re struggling and need to talk to someone or just have a question you’d like answered, then you can contact Meic anonymously and free by phone, WhatsApp message, text or online chat from 8am to midnight every day of the year.
 We’ll talk through your options and help you find the best path for you going forward.